Peter Lau: Resume

-Lau attended St. Joseph's College in his early years.
-He joined the British Hong Kong Government as an assistant engineer in August 1980, was promoted to chief engineer in July 1996, and after Hong Kong's return to China, was promoted to government engineer in January 2001, and to chief government engineer in September 2004.
+Lau joined the British Hong Kong Government as an assistant engineer in August 1980, was promoted to chief engineer in July 1996.
+After the handover of Hong Kong, he was promoted to government engineer in January 2001, and to chief government engineer in September 2004.

-In March 2009, he was promoted to Director of the Drainage Services Department, a fifth-level position.
-In July 2010, during a black rainstorm warning, a flash flood struck Sha Po Tsai Village in Tai Po, Hong Kong, resulting in the complete destruction of the village and one death.
+In July 2010, during a black rainstorm warning, a flash flood struck Sha Po Tsai Village in Tai Po, resulting in the complete destruction of the village and one death.
 The incident was suspected to be related to the Drainage Services Department's river works, but Lau immediately asserted that it was unrelated, sparking public outrage.
 Public pressure prompted the Development Bureau to order the Drainage Services Department to investigate the cause of the flooding, and Lau was required to issue a public apology.

-In September 2010, shortly after the Sha Po Tsai Village incident, Lau Ka-keung, who had only been in charge of the Drainage Services Department for a year and a half, was promoted to Director of the Highways Department, a sixth-level position.
+In September 2010, shortly after the Sha Po Tsai Village incident, Lau, who had only been in charge of the Drainage Services Department for a year and a half, was promoted to Director of the Highways Department, a sixth-level position.
 His original post was taken over by Chan Chi-chiu, Director of the New Territories West and North Development Office of the Civil Engineering and Development Department.

-During Lau's tenure at the Highways Department, projects he oversaw, including the Hong Kong-Zhuhai-Macau Bridge and the High-Speed Rail, experienced delays.
+During Lau's tenure at the Highways Department, projects he oversaw, including the Hong Kong-Zhuhai-Macau Bridge and the Hong Kong Express Rail Link, experienced delays.
 The former was plagued by several fatal industrial accidents, resulting in the deaths of seven workers.
-The latter was investigated by a Legislative Council Select Committee, where the pro-democracy camp criticized Lau in a minority report for professional misjudgment, which they claimed prevented the department from effectively fulfilling its oversight duties, and for his "professional arrogance."
+The latter was investigated by a Legislative Council Select Committee, where the pro-democracy camp criticized Lau in a minority report for professional misjudgment, which they claimed prevented the department from effectively fulfilling its oversight duties, and for his "professional arrogance".

 Lau began his pre-retirement leave on July 30, 2016, and his position was taken over by Daniel Chung Kam-wah, the former Director of the Civil Engineering and Development Department.